qgis/QGIS-Documentation/source/docs/user_manual/osm/openstreetmap.rst

 ============

 The OpenStreetMap plugin is a core plugin inside QGIS.
-The 'OpenStreetMap' plugin can be selected in the Plugin Manager as described in section :ref:`load_core_plugin`.
+The 'OpenStreetMap' plugin can be selected in the Plugin Manager as described in section :ref:`managing_plugins`.

 Basic user interface
 ====================